Coming Soon Listings

 Just Listed Homes

 Home Buyers - How to Avoid Paying Too Much

-Summit is a city in Union County, New Jersey.
-It
+Summit is a vibrant small city in Union County, New Jersey

-because of big houses, good schools and NJ Transit's rail
+because of its spacious housing, top schools, and NJ Transit's rail

 link to Manhattan's financial district.
 Others suggested

 that the city has long been popular with traders, investment

 bankers, and money managers, with nearly 20% of Summit's